brittonhayes/aos/README.md

 ## 🗄️ Adding or Editing Data

-All application data used to seed the database is editable in [fixtures/fixtures.yaml](https://github.com/brittonhayes/warhammer/blob/main/fixtures/fixtures.yaml).
-The API is built to be self-seeding and read-only, so if there is a need to add more data, simply add it to the fixtures file, rebuild and redeploy the API.
+All application data used to seed the database is editable in the [fixtures/](https://github.com/brittonhayes/warhammer/blob/main/fixtures/) directory.
+The API is built to be self-seeding and read-only, so if there is a need to add more data, simply add it to the fixtures files, rebuild and redeploy the API.

 - [View the data](https://github.com/brittonhayes/warhammer/blob/main/fixtures/fixtures.yaml)